 Here’s how to do it

 - Put some tempera paint in each of the small plastic cups.

-- Set out a plastic tray with the artificial Easter Eggs, paint brushes, and tempera paint.
+- Set out a plastic tray with the artificial Easter Eggs, paintbrushes, and tempera paint.

 - Encourage your little kids to get creative.

-There ya go!
+And there ya go!
 Talk about easy, right?
 I’m definitely lovin’ it!

 There’s just something about getting messy and the little guy is obviously all about it.
 He painted his Easter eggs along with just about everything else.
 He definitely had a blast, though.

 We used pink, red, yellow, and green for our Egg Painting Process Art.
 I usually let him choose the colors that he wants to use and this particular activity was no exception.